antonfirsov/docs/2017/08-Aug/dotnet-core2-rtw/dotnet-core2-rtw.md

 ### Much easier to target Linux as a single operating system

 .NET Core 2.0 treats Linux as a single operating system.
 There is now a single Linux build (per chip architecture) that works on all Linux distros that we've tested.
-Our support so far is specific to [glibc](https://www.gnu.org/software/libc/)-based distros and more specifically Debian and Red Hat based Linux distros.
+Our support so far is specific to [glibc](https://www.gnu.org/software/libc/)-based distros and more specifically Debian- and Red Hat-based Linux distros.

-There are other Linux distros that we would like to support, like those that use [musl](https://www.musl-libc.org/), such as [Alpine](https://www.alpinelinux.org/).
+There are other Linux distros that we would like to support, like those that use [musl](https://www.musl-libc.org/) C Standard library, such as [Alpine](https://www.alpinelinux.org/).
 Alpine will be supported in a later release.

 Please tell us if the .NET Core 2.0 Linux build doesn’t work well on your favorite Linux distro.